Update: Oregon Woman Sues J&J, Alleges Corrective Surgeries from Physiomesh

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Physiomesh hernia patch lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury cases in all 50 states.

 Free Confidential Case Evaluation: Again, if you were injured by Physiomesh, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.